Frequently asked Questions

 What do I do if I have a complaint?

-The teaching staff and Head are always available to discuss any complaints, however slight.
+The teaching staff, Deputy Heads of School, Head of School and the Executive Head Teacher are always available to discuss any complaints, however slight at the earliest opportunity.

-Procedures for dealing with more serious complaints are outlined in our Prospectus – see Key Information tab.
+Procedures for dealing with more serious complaints are outlined in our complaints document.

 You can make your views about school known through Parent View.